alexsupra/WinTango-Patcher/README.md

 ### Compatibility

 WinTango Patcher v24 was successfully tested on Windows 10 22H2 and Windows 11 21H2.
-It should also work well on other builds of these OS.
+It should also work well on other builds of these OSes.

-WinTango Patcher also works on Windows 8.1 and Windows 7.
+WinTango Patcher works on Windows 8.1 and Windows 7.

 ### Download